Sarv-e Abarkuh

 The Cypress of Abarkuh (سرو ابرکوه Sarv-e Abarkuh), also called the Zoroastrian Sarv, is a Persian cypress (Cupressus sempervirens) tree in Abarkuh in Yazd Province of Iran.
 It is protected by the Cultural Heritage Organization of Iran as a national natural monument and is a major tourist attraction with a height of 25 m and with a perimeter of 11.5 m at its trunk and 18 m higher up around its branches.
-It is estimated to be over four millennia old and is likely the oldest or second-oldest living lifeform in Asia.
+It is estimated to be over four millennia old and is likely the oldest living lifeform in Asia.

-The exact age of the tree has been difficult to determine, but it is estimated to be between 4000 and 5000 years old.
-Favorable natural conditions of its location have been credited as the main reason for the tree's longevity.

-There is a legend about the tree, which says the tree was first planted by Zoroaster.
+According to legend, the tree was planted by Zoroaster, the founder of the Zoroastrian religion.
 It is said that Zoroaster left to spread his teachings to an Iranian city towards Balkh and met Shah Vishtaspa.
 He stopped at Abarkuh and supposedly planted this tree.